 - Read your catalog and refer to it frequently.
 You are expected to know your general education, major and minor requirements, and academic policies and procedures.
-If you need further clarification regarding requirements or procedures, ask your adviser.
-If your adviser can't help you, you will be referred to an office that can help.
+If you need further clarification regarding requirements or procedures, ask your advisor.
+If your advisor can't help you, you will be referred to an office that can help.

 - Learn how to read your degree progress report.
 This advisement tool tells you what requirements you have fulfilled for general education, major, and minor requirements and which requirements you still need to fulfill.
 It also lists your cumulative and major and minor GPA.

-- Know who your adviser is.
-If you don't know who your adviser is, check your e-Hive account and click on "Adviser" or stop in the Center for Academic Advising and Disability Resources, Old Main 134.
+- Know who your advisor is.
+If you don't know who your advisor is, check your E-Hive account and click on "Advisor" or stop in the Center for Academic Advising and Disability Resources, Old Main 134.

-- Get acquainted with your adviser early so you can become comfortable with each other and you can ask questions and get the answers you need before you find yourself with a problem.
+- Get acquainted with your advisor early so that you can become comfortable with each other and you can ask questions and get the answers you need before you find yourself with a problem.

 - Prepare for your advisement appointment:

-b.
-Review course descriptions in your catalog for the courses you want to take to ensure you have met any prerequisites required for enrollment.
+- Review course descriptions in your catalog for the courses you want to take to ensure you have met any prerequisites required for enrollment.
 This is of particular importance to education and business majors.
-Make sure you clarify all program requirements with your adviser.
+Make sure you clarify all program requirements with your advisor.

-e.
-Remember to get your pin number from your adviser or ask him/her to release your advisement hold before you leave your appointment and hang on to it.Your adviser is the only person who is authorized to release your hold.
+- Remember to get your pin number from your advisor or ask him/her to release your advisement hold before you leave your appointment and hang on to it.Your advisor is the only person who is authorized to release your hold.

 Your academic career is your responsibility, so take charge of it!